-Why Is HDL Cholesterol Called "Good" Cholesterol?A lot of evidence now suggests that higher HDL cholesterol levels are associated with a lower risk of heart disease, and conversely, that low HDL cholesterol levels are associated with an increased risk.
-Because the higher your HDL cholesterol the better, HDL cholesterol is called "good" cholesterol.
+Why Is HDL Cholesterol Called "Good" Cholesterol?A lot of evidence has accumulated suggesting that higher HDL cholesterol levels are associated with a lower risk of heart disease, and conversely, that low HDL cholesterol levels are associated with an increased risk.
+For this reason, HDL cholesterol is commonly called "good" cholesterol.

 Why is HDL cholesterol protective?
 It appears that the HDL lipoprotein "scours" the walls of blood vessels and removes excess cholesterol.
 So the cholesterol present in HDL is (to a large extent) excess cholesterol that has just been removed from cells and blood vessel walls, and is being transported back to the liver for processing.
 The higher the HDL cholesterol levels, presumably, the more cholesterol is being removed from where it might otherwise cause damage.

 How Important Are Triglycerides?While the association between triglycerides and the risk of heart disease has not been as clear as it is for cholesterol, in recent years several studies have established that people with elevated levels of triglycerides are indeed at increased risk.